-Figure 8.
-Analytics can include data on alert types – threat and benign – by entry, event, time, and date

 In contrast with traditional approaches and manual screening methods, Evolv Express supports current and future security postures.
 Evolv Express produces data for pre-event planning and post-event analysis, as well as real-time ingress and alarm rate statistics during every event.
-Automatically generated reports can be sent following an event, summarizing key metrics like overall visitor and alarm rates, frequency and types of threats resolved, and visitor flow by time and entrance (Figures 9-10).
+Automatically generated reports can be sent following an event.